kreauniv/comp308/source/piclang.rst

 Once you've written the :rkt:`read-image` and :rkt:`write-image` functions in your assignment, you'll be able to run the above interpreter to do some simple things with them.
-We'll now look into what would make for a "core language" versus "surface syntax".
+In the next section, we'll look into what would make for a "core language" versus "surface syntax".

 An alternative representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~